dwov/IoT_temperature_monitor/README.md

 - Which wireless protocols did you use (WiFi, LoRa, etc …)?
 - Which transport protocols were used (MQTT, webhook, etc …)
 - *Elaborate on the design choices regarding data transmission and wireless protocols.
 That is how your choices affect the device range and battery consumption.

+The project uses a locally hosted MQTT broker, but it is possible to make it work over the internet with some further tinkering if wanted.

 ## Data presentation
 Describe the presentation part.
 How is the dashboard built?
 How long is the data preserved in the database?